 - In general, a non-blocking distributed atomic commit protocol that handles node failures and communication failures is impossible (i.e., none can exist) - Cannot solve it with communication failures.
-Why? - \ Cannot eliminate uncertainty periods: process has to cast vote AND learn all other votes simultaneously! - Therefore, any ACP (atomic commit protocol) may cause processes to become blocked during communication failures (or total site failures)
+Why? - Cannot eliminate uncertainty periods with comm. failures: process has to cast vote AND learn all other votes simultaneously! - Therefore, any ACP (atomic commit protocol) may cause processes to become blocked during communication failures